Cognitive Behavioral Health Therapy

 Obsessive-Compulsive Disorder (OCD)

-However, it might even be able to help you if you don't have a mental health condition.
+However, cognitive behavioral therapy might even be able to help you if you do not have a mental health condition.
 This means it could be helpful in the following situations:

 Low Self-Esteem